Skip to housing guidance

 Prescribed cannabis is available in many forms

-UK-prescribed medical cannabis (CBPMs) is available in a range of forms.
+UK-prescribed medical cannabis is available in many forms.
 Most do not require combustion and are far less intrusive than smoking.

 Dried flower (dry herb vaporiser)